-The Paradise water rights represent Colorado River water rights, water wells, and a federal right-of-way permit for a dam site located near Debeque, Colorado.
-The Paradise water rights are recorded at cost.
+The Paradise Water Supply represents Colorado River water, water wells, and a federal right-of-way permit for a dam site located near Debeque, Colorado.
+The Paradise Water Asset is recorded at cost.

-The Company's investment in the Rangeview water rights is recorded at cost at August 31, 1997.
-Pursuant to the terms of the Comprehensive Amendment Agreement ("CAA") entered into in 1996, certain investors in the Rangeview project have the right to receive the first approximately \$31,807,000 from the proceeds of a sale or other disposition of the Rangeview water rights.
-The consideration received from those investors for this right to participate in the proceeds has been reflected in the accompanying consolidated balance sheet as participating interest in the Rangeview water rights.
+The Company's investment in the Rangeview Water Supply is recorded at cost at August 31, 1998.
+Pursuant to the terms of the Comprehensive Amendment Agreement ("CAA") entered into in 1996, certain investors in the Rangeview project have the right to receive the first approximately \$31,807,000 from the proceeds of a sale or other disposition of the Rangeview Water Supply.
+The consideration received from those investors for this right to participate in the proceeds has been reflected in the accompanying consolidated balance sheet as a participating interest in the Rangeview Water Supply.

 In fiscal 1996 the Company adopted the provisions of Statement of Financial Accounting Standard No. 121 ("SFAS 121"), "Accounting for the Impairment of Long Lived Assets and for Long-Lived Assets To Be Disposed Of".
 SFAS 121 requires that long-lived assets and certain identifiable intangibles to be held and used by an entity be reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
-The Company periodically assesses the feasibility, marketability and anticipated future cash flows from the sale of it water rights.
-Based on this assessment, the Company believes that there is no impairment in the carrying value of the its investment in water rights at August 31, 1997 and 1996 and therefore the adoption of SFAS 121 has had no effect on the Company's financial statements.
+The Company periodically assesses the feasibility, marketability and anticipated future cash flows from the sale of it Water Supply.
+Based on this assessment, the Company believes that there is no impairment in the carrying value of the its investment in water at August 31, 1998 and 1997 and therefore the adoption of SFAS 121 has had no effect on the Company's financial statements.